Not Very Resilient

 Crane and Tower Operators are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

-Crane and Tower Operators are labeled "Not Very Resilient" because AI is now touching nearly every part of the job — from load checks and lift planning to scheduling and maintenance — meaning the role is changing significantly even if operators aren't disappearing overnight.
-Tools like automated lift planners, collision detection systems, and real-time stability monitors are taking over many of the routine decisions that operators used to make manually, shifting the job more toward supervising technology than hands-on control.
+Crane and Tower Operators are labeled "Not Very Resilient" because AI is now touching nearly every major part of the job, from load checks and lift planning to scheduling and maintenance monitoring, which means the role is changing faster than most careers.
+Tools like automated lift planners, real-time stability systems, and semi-autonomous controls are handling tasks that operators used to do entirely on their own, shrinking the number of purely manual decisions in a typical workday.

 Read full analysis